Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/material.md

 - **AA**: Alpha/opacity (`00`–`ff`)

 ::: warning Migrating From CWL
-CWL specs used `AddCol_Main` and `addCol_Alt`, which will still function the same as before.
+CWL specs used `addCol_Main` and `addCol_Alt` (case-sensitive), which will still function the same as before.
 We recommend switching to the new format.
 :::

 For example: